Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Discussion

-We would also like to underline the point that it is critical to ensure a hydrostatic pressure medium during sample loading and pressurizing, considering the nature of vdW layered compounds.
-Strongly preferred orientation in powder samples or stacking faults in single crystals could potentially impact the observed results.
+We note that our results showing the LP-HP transition model with essential interplanar lattice collapse contrasts with the intraplanar lattice collapse interpretation previously proposed by Wang $et\ al.$~\cite{2018_Wang_pressure_SC_FePX3}.
+We would like to underline the fact that crystallography in layered materials has been challenging due to issues such as preferred orientation of lamellar powder grains and stacking faults along the interplanar axis.
+These issues turn more profound in the application of pressure, where the diffraction data collection angles are constrained.
 Similar cases have been previously reported in this compound family, such as in NiPS$_3$~\cite{2024_MPX3_Pressure_review_Mandrus}.
+We thus found it essential to optimize the methodology and to draw on as wide a selection of experimental techniques as possible, so as to reach solid, unambiguous structural conclusions.
+This is reflected in the following aspects:

+\textbf{Using as-grown powder samples - } Instead of the usual way to grind single crystals to powder, we used powder samples from growth to minimize preferred orientations.
+Wang $et\ al.$ used pre-compressed FePSe$_3$ pellets and silicone oil as a PTM for data collection.

+\textbf{Optimized collection geometry - } The key difference between our work and that of Wang $et.\ al.$~\cite{2018_Wang_pressure_SC_FePX3} is that we have a sufficiently wider $q$ range to resolve the (003) peak.
+Tracking the $2\theta$ angle where this peak is observed in powder diffraction data gives us direct and model-independent evidence of the interplanar $d$-spacing evolution.
+The most intense (113) peak, however, reflects changes in both inter- and intraplanar distances and thus cannot give solid conclusions.

+\textbf{Effect of pressure-transmitting medium - } We additionally examined the presence of a PTM.
 We utilized helium as it has been documented to be the best available PTM, even in its solid state above $\rm \sim12.1~GPa$~\cite{2009_Klotz_HydrostaticLimits_PressureMedia}.
-We found that, in the absence of a PTM, the onset of the LP-HP structural transition was observed at a higher pressure value ($\rm \sim9.6~GPa$), and was followed by a co-existence region of both LP and HP till 16.3~GPa.
-A pure HP phase was not evident before this pressure value.
+We found that, in the absence of a PTM, the onset of the LP-HP structural transition was observed at a higher pressure value ($\rm \sim9.6~GPa$), and was followed by a co-existence region of both LP and HP until 16.3~GPa.
+A pure HP phase was not evident before this pressure value, as detailed in the SM~\cite{Ref_SM}.

+\textbf{Combined powder \& single-crystal diffraction - } We found that the powder measurements themselves are not enough to conclude the structural transition model.
+It was the single-crystal synchrotron diffraction that gave a solid solution.
+Our single-crystal measurements give model-independent proof through the ($h\overline{h}l$) plane slices (Fig.~\ref{Fig_FePSe3_Xray_LatticeChange}(b)) that an interplanar collapse occurred during the LP-HP transition.
+After the transition, we discern a substantial breaking of the Friedel pairs' structure factors, which can only be attributed to the broken inversion symmetry.
+It should be noted that such a symmetry change is not discernible by powder diffraction.

+We thus confidently affirm our LP-HP structural transition model.
+Notably, this is an intuitive finding as the planes joined merely by weak van der Waals forces are much easier to compress than it is to compress the hexagonal network of covalent bonds within the layers.
+We have additionally developed a methodology to carry out the data collection in the most robust way to address the challenge in solving the crystallography in low-dimensional materials.